467 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 465 Beacon to the east and 469 Beacon to the west.

 Second floor plan of 467 Beacon, bound with the final building inspection report, 11Sep1889 (v.
 30, p.
 138); Boston City Archives

-On June 22, 1889, 467 Beacon was purchased from Asa Caton by Rebecca A. (Crosby) Stevens, the wife of retired life insurance agent Samuel S. Stevens.
+On June 22, 1889, 467 Beacon was purchased from Asa Caton by Rebecca A. (Crosby) Stevens, the wife of retired life insurance agent Samuel Sprague Stevens.
 They previously lived in Brooklyn, New York.
 They also maintained a home in West Islip on Long Island.

 Samuel Stevens died in December of 1907 and Helen Thomas and her unmarried son, Henry, moved soon thereafter.
 They were living in West Islip, New York, in 1910.

-467 Beacon was not listed in the 1909 and 1910 Blue Books, nor was it enumerated in the 1910 US Census.
+467 Beacon was not listed in the 1909 and 1910 Blue Books.

 On March 21, 1910, 467 Beacon was purchased from Horace Stevens and Helen Thomas by Helen Lucy (Stebbins) Kennard, the wife of Arthur Wood Kennard, a jeweler.
 They previously had lived at 447 Beacon.
 They also maintained a home in Cazenovia, New York.